Extension of the past lifetime and its connection to the cumulative entropy: Background and preliminary results

-\end{proposition} \begin{proof} Due to (\ref{G:symbol:F}) and (\ref{X[Y]}), for $x>0$ we have
+\end{proposition} \begin{proof} Due to (\ref{G:symbol:F}) and (\ref{X[Y]}), for $x>0$, we have

-The proof thus follows recalling that the last term is the cdf of $\min\{X,Y\}$. {$\Box$} \end{proof}
+The proof thus follows recalling that the last term is the CDF of $\min\{X,Y\}$. \end{proof}

 Let us now consider a stochastic model that extends both cases treated in Example \ref{eq:FGab}.
-Let $X$ and $Y$ be absolutely continuous nonnegative random variables with cdfs $F(x)$ and $G(x)$, and reversed hazard rate functions $\tau_X(x)$ and $\tau_Y(x)$, respectively.
-These variables satisfy the proportional reversed hazards rate model with proportionality constant $\theta>0$ if $\tau_Y(x)=\theta\tau_X(x)$ for all $x>0$, or equivalently if
+Let $X$ and $Y$ be absolutely continuous nonnegative random variables with CDFs $F(x)$ and $G(x)$, and reversed hazard rate functions $\tau_X(x)$ and $\tau_Y(x)$, respectively.
+These variables satisfy the PRHRM with proportionality constant $\theta>0$ if $\tau_Y(x)=\theta\tau_X(x)$ for all $x>0$ or, equivalently, if